turbot/steampipe-plugin-aws/docs/tables/aws_iam_role.md

   );
 ```

-### Identify actions that grant elevated privileges to a specific IAM role
+### Identify actions that grant elevated privileges to a specific IAM role.
-This query identifies which actions permit an IAM role (e.g., "AWSServiceRoleForRDS") in AWS to execute tasks beyond basic list and read functions, aiding in recognizing and addressing potential security concerns.
+Use this query to identify which actions permit an IAM role (e.g., "AWSServiceRoleForRDS") in AWS to execute tasks beyond basic list and read functions, aiding in recognizing and addressing potential security concerns.

 ```sql
 select